-- Forum Posts: Students are required to complete 2-3 forum posts each week (varies each week).
+• Forum Posts: Students are required to complete 3-5 forum posts each week (varies week).
 Forum posts are based on the textbook and supplemental readings assigned each week and are designed to align with specific learning objectives in each weekly module.
 All you have to do is post your comment by the due date listed in the course site and/or syllabus.
-Posts should be approximately 200-250 words, but feel free to go over.
+Posts should be approximately 200-250 words, but feel free to go way over.
 As there are no synchronous activities in this course, the Forum is our only chance to feel like a connected class, but it will not be successful without your participation and support.
 And as the Forum makes up the vast majority of points awarded in this course, it is essential that you not miss any of these assignments.
-Each post is worth 10 points. - Forum Reply Posts: Students are required to reply to at least ONE of their peers posts each week.
-Replies must be substantial (100 words) and must address the content of the peer's post directly. - Quizzes: Students are required to complete a number of quizzes throughout the semester based on the various assigned reading materials.
+Each post is worth 10 points.

+- Forum Reply Posts: Students are required to reply to at least ONE of their peers posts each week.
+Replies must be substantial (100 words) and must address the content of the peer's post directly. - Quizzes: Each week students are required to complete one quiz based on the various assigned reading materials.
 Quizzes may include multiple choice, matching, or short essay responses and are designed to assess whether students meet the module learning objectives each week.
-Quizzes are worth 20 points each.
+Quizzes are worth 20 points each. - Grade Breakdown:

-Grade Breakdown:

 Assignment Quantity Value Total

 Forum Post 17 10 170

-Forum Reply Post 16 5 80
+Forum Reply Post 5 10 50

 Quiz 5 20 100